trallard/Shef_CodeFirst_Python/pre_course_MAC.md

 **git** is the version control system you used on the beginners course.
 It should already be installed on your laptop, but we&#39;ll check just in case.

-1. Check that you&#39;ve got git installed by opening Terminal and typing git --version.
+1. Check that you&#39;ve got git installed by opening Terminal and typing `git --version`.
 You should then see a response that tells you what version you have.
 If you see this, you don&#39;t have to do anything else.
 2. **Only if you get an error** should you follow the steps for **Git for Mac Installer** [here](https://www.atlassian.com/git/tutorials/install-git).
 Choose the latest version from the SourceForge page the link takes you do (which is above the table full of download options on the SourceForge page).
 When you&#39;re asked for your username and email as part of the setup process, use the login details for your GitHub account.